danielahyano/table_tennis_aerodynamics/README.md

 - [X] Simulation of flight trajectory in 3D with sidespin, topspin and backspin
 - [ ] Make modifications to the bounce, taking into account the dissipation of energy in form of heat and sound.

+- Next steps:
+ - Adapt so that you can run the code for different sports (just changing parameters, but making it automated)
+ - Compare results with data to check if code looks good

 Steps to run the program:
 1. Compile:
 'g++ -o myprog balle.cpp'
 2. Run the program:
 './myprog '
-3. To plot you can use three python programs:
+3. To plot you can use one of my three python programs:
-'plot_tt_animated.py' which is an animation that shows the plot in z-x axis 'plot_tt_up_vision.py' which is an animation from the "up" vision and 'plot_tt.py' which is a simple plot.
+'plot_tt_animated.py' which is an animation that shows the plot in z-x axis 'plot_tt_up_vision.py' which is an animation from the "up" vision and 'plot_tt.py' which is a simple plot to see the trajectory!.